thisnabeel/incrementing-counter/README.md

-React Counter Component
+# React Counter Component

-A basic React counter component implemented using Redux for state management.
+A simple React counter component with Redux state management.

-Overview
+## Overview

-This counter component allows you to increment and decrement a numeric value.
-It utilizes Redux to manage the state and comes with an input field to customize the increment amount.
+This React component provides a basic counter functionality with features like increment, decrement, and a customizable increment amount.
+The state is managed using Redux for efficient state handling.

 Usage
 Install dependencies: